emf-creaf/medfate/articles/intro/PackageOverview.md

 individuals in the cohort.

-Package `medfate` allows simulating daily water/carbon balances, growth and mortality of a set of cohorts (competing for light and water) in a single forest stand using function [`growth()`](https://emf-creaf.github.io/medfate/reference/growth.md), which adds carbon balance, growth and mortality processes to those simulated by function
+Package `medfate` allows simulating daily water/carbon balances, growth and mortality of a set of plant cohorts (competing for light and water) in a single forest stand using function [`growth()`](https://emf-creaf.github.io/medfate/reference/growth.md), which adds carbon balance, growth and mortality processes to those simulated by function